 Full-Time vs. Part-Time Coverage

 If you live in your van for more than six months a year, you’ll need full-time RV insurance, which is more comprehensive.
-Part-time coverage, like vacation liability, is suitable for those using their van for shorter periods.
-Some insurers won’t cover full-time van lifers, so confirm with your provider.
+Part-time coverage, such as vacation liability, is suitable for those who use their van for shorter periods.
+Some insurers may not cover full-time van lifers, so please confirm with your provider.

 International Travel

 If you plan to travel outside your home country, such as to Mexico or Europe, you may need additional coverage.
-For example, Progressive includes Mexico physical damage coverage with comprehensive and collision policies, but you’ll need a separate Mexico liability policy.
+For example, Progressive includes Mexico physical damage coverage with comprehensive and collision policies; however, a separate Mexico liability policy is required.
 Just Kampers offers EU coverage for 30, 60, or 90 days (European Driving Cover).

 Tips for Saving on Van Life Insurance